-The Santa Cruz County Sheriff's Office places great emphasis on maintaining the highest standards of readiness and preparedness relating to our designated Military Equipment.
-To ensure the equipment is in good condition and ready to be deployed in a moment's notice, the Sheriff's Office conducts regular audits.
+The Santa Cruz County Sheriff's Office places great emphasis on maintaining the highest standards of readiness and preparedness relating to our designated military equipment.
+To ensure the equipment is in good condition and ready to be deployed at a moment's notice, the Sheriff's Office conducts regular audits.
 In addition to assessing the equipment's condition, the Sheriff's Office also carefully tracks deployments.
+Deployments of military equipment are now presented to the public monthly in the publicly released statistical report.
+Additionally, each use of military equipment is reviewed by the Sheriff's Office management group.

 The results of the Sheriff's Office internal audits showed the Sheriff's Office's military equipment to be in good working condition.

 The Sheriff's Office's internal audits found no violations of its military equipment use policy.

-MILITARY EQUIPMENT COST AND DATA:

-Robots (Category 1)
+MILITARY EQUIPMENT COST AND DATA: Robots (Category 1)

 AVITAR II by Robotex- Cost \$24,250 each, quantity: 2.
 The AVITAR II is a heavy-duty robot.
 It is controlled by remote operation with a camera attachment.
-It's able to climb stairs, equipped with a control arm capable of picking up items.
-The AVITAR II also offers audio communication option, a chassis and manipulator that allow for accessories and tool combinations.
+It can climb stairs, equipped with a control arm capable of picking up items.
+The AVITAR II also offers an audio communication option, a chassis and manipulator that allow for accessories and tool combinations.
 Robot batteries allow for approximately 3.5 hours of drive time.
 Remote lasts for about 6 hours.